PermutaTriangle/Tilings/README.rst

                                                           0: (2, 0)                       0: (1, 0)
                                                                                           Requirement 1:
                                                                                           0: (3, 2)
-       Explanation: placing the bottommost point in row 1 +-+-+-+                         +-+                +-+-+-+-+                       +-+-+-+-+-+
+       placing the bottommost point in row 1
+       +-+-+-+                         +-+                +-+-+-+-+                       +-+-+-+-+-+
        |\| |1|                      =  |●|             +  |\| | |1|                    +  |\| |\| |1|
        +-+-+-+                         +-+                +-+-+-+-+                       +-+-+-+-+-+